-- (i) The key indicators for external monitoring and evaluation include chapters on: - Compliance with Project policies and procedures; - The level of satisfaction of APs with implementation of RPs including compensation and assistance levels and grievance procedures; - The level of income and livelihood restoration of APs; - Income restoration strategy (that lists all measures, and assessment of the extent that explanation of the measures to APs and eligibility criteria).

-(ii) The EMO will consistently and regularly monitor all activities related to resettlement planning, consultations, payment of compensation and, as required, relocation and income restoration activities for all project components involving involuntary land acquisition.

-(iii) The EMO will carry out a post-resettlement evaluation six (6) - twelve (12) months after completion of all land acquisition and compensation activities, for all project components involving voluntary and involuntary land acquisition.
+- (i) The key indicators for external monitoring and evaluation include chapters on: - Compliance with Project policies and procedures; - The level of satisfaction of APs with implementation of RPs including compensation and assistance levels and grievance procedures; - The level of income and livelihood restoration of APs; - Income restoration strategy (that lists all measures, and assessment of the extent that explanation of the measures to APs and eligibility criteria). - (ii) The EMO will consistently and regularly monitor all activities related to resettlement planning, consultations, payment of compensation and, as required, relocation and income restoration activities for all project components involving involuntary land acquisition. - (iii) The EMO will carry out a post-resettlement evaluation six (6) twelve (12) months after completion of all land acquisition and compensation activities, for all project components involving voluntary and involuntary land acquisition.
 The post-resettlement evaluation will assess the degree to which APs have been successful in restoring, maintaining or improving their living standards, incomes and productive capacity.

-The EMO will carry out periodic(semi-annual) diligence activities up through the period when APs affected by involuntary land acquisition receive compensation.
+The EMO will carry out periodic (quarter) diligence activities up through the period when APs affected by involuntary land acquisition receive compensation.
 Due diligence will be used to verify and confirm internal monitoring findings, identify any gaps and recommend corresponding corrective actions, as needed.
-EMO will submit semi-annual monitoring reports, including recommendations for corrective actions, to IRC and then IRC will forward to MPWT and ADB.
-Resettlement monitoring reports will be prepared in consultation with affected
+EMO will submit quarter monitoring reports, including recommendations for corrective actions, to IRC and then IRC will forward to MPWT and ADB.